-Penal Code 470 PC is the California statute that defines the crime of forgery.
-A person commits this offense when he or she falsifies a signature or fraudulently alters certain documents.
+California Penal Code 470 PC defines the crime of forgery.
+You commit this offense if you falsify a signature or alter certain documents with fraudulent intent.

 Specifically, the code section makes it a crime to do any of the following: